hengshuaiyao/HengshuaiYao.github.io/README.md

 - Arash Pourzarabi, a very talented student I mentored in 2019 summer, always missed by us in [PS752](https://www.cbc.ca/news/canada/edmonton/alberta-victims-plane-crash-iran-1.5418751).
 Together we were working on deorrelation features for DQN.
 One month ago before that, he and me we were having lunch at Phobulous near UofA and I always remember his smile and bright eyes.
 I sent him flowers on the memorial day held by UofA for this flight that carried a few students and professors.
 We need to make peace for the world.
 I should cherish life and do good things, including research.
 I will only work on and publish good things that I feel (very) confident that it can advance the state of the art of our science.
 If still not serious enough, I will add that the advancement has to be fundamental.

 <!--

+This paper inspired GTD, and TDC/GTD2 papers, but unfortunately [it was never recognized](papers/gtd_matters.pdf).

 ## Openprice
 The mobile App is the product of our startup Openprice which I cofounded in 2016.
 The app helps users manage their receipts and manage shopping.